Pachyrhinosaurus | “Thick-Nosed” Dinosaur of the Late Cretaceous

 Size and Weight of Type Species

-The size of this herbivore would have had significant implications for its lifestyle and behavior.
 As a large herbivore, it would have needed to consume large amounts of plant matter to sustain its size.
 Its large size would have also offered some protection against predators, as few carnivorous dinosaurs would have been able to take on a full-grown Pachyrhinosaurus.

 The Dinosaur in Detail

-The Pachyrhinosaurus is a dinosaur that stands out not just for its size, but also for its unique features.
+Pachyrhinosaurus is a dinosaur that stands out not just for its size, but also for its unique features.
 Its thick, bony nasal boss for which it is named is unlike anything seen in modern reptiles.
 It also had smaller flattened bosses above its eyes in place of horns.
-These bosses have been used to distinguish between species of the Pachyrhinosaurus.
+These bosses have been used to distinguish between species of Pachyrhinosaurus.

 Its body was built for an herbivorous lifestyle.
 Strong limbs would have supported its large body as it moved through its environment to forage for plant matter.
 Its long tail would have provided balance while its frilled neck shield could have served a variety of purposes, from defense against predators to a display feature for attracting mates.